 6. See The Great Barrier Reef

 No visit to far north Queensland is complete without seeing the Great Barrier Reef.
-This world famous sight is easily accessible from most towns along the northern coastline, and there are plenty of tour companies to choose from.
-I booked a day tour with a company called Wavelength from Port Douglas, and I had the most amazing experience.
+This world-famous site is easily accessible from most towns along the northern coastline, and there are plenty of tour companies to choose from.

 7. Relax In Port Douglas

 Not only is Port Douglas a great gateway for seeing the Great Barrier Reef, it’s a humble little town with vibrant energy.
 The main street is full of nice places to eat and shop, and there is a grassy headland which is perfect for watching the sunset.